kescherCode/dead-mans-switch/README.md

 The second attached file is a password manager database.

 ## If this was for you, why did you publish this?
-That's because all of the other "dead man's switch" repositories I've found online simply didn't fit my needs.
+That's because all the other "dead man's switch" repositories I've found online simply didn't fit my needs.
 I can't imagine I'm the only one that needs this project, so it's licensed under the WTFPL.
 Enjoy!

 ## Donate